peteboere/csstoxpath/README.md

 See `test.js` for examples.

-## Custom pseudos
+## Extension pseudos

-To take advantage of the different capabilities of XPath several custom pseudo selectors have been implemented:
+To take advantage of the different capabilities of XPath some additional pseudo selectors have been implemented:

 #### `:text`